 Côte d'Ivoire remains a fragile country still emerging from crisis.
 Although the general human rights situation has improved considerably compared to the more extreme periods of the post election crisis, there are still a number of serious deficiencies whose existence the government recognises.
 In particular, very serious human rights violations have been committed by paramilitary forces against supporters of the former President and other citizens.
 Impunity for the crimes alleged to have been committed by some pro-Ouattara forces during the conflict continues to be a matter of serious concern.
-Cooperation by the authorities with the ICC has been reluctant and needs to be reactivated.
+Cooperation by the authorities with the ICC has been reluctant and needs to be reactivated

-The European Union and Côte d'Ivoire formally relaunched their political dialogue in 2012, with two meetings between the Ambassadors of the EU and Member States at Foreign Minister level (March and October) and one at Head of State/Government level (April).
+The European Union and Côte d'Ivoire formally relaunched their political dialogue in 2012, with two meetings between the EU and Member States Ambassadors and the Foreign Minister (March and October) and one meeting between the EU and Member States Ambassadors and the Head of State (April).
 The EU thus has a channel for dialogue and political exchanges on human rights issues.